Can you go in the sauna when pregnant?

 What should I consider if I am pregnant and want to go to the sauna?

 There are some important considerations to take into account before entering the sauna.
 If you are not used to sauna visits, you should be aware of the impact of the heat on your body.
 The sauna can lead to a sudden drop in blood pressure and increased heart rate, which can be uncomfortable for a pregnant woman.
 It is recommended to sit on the lower bench of the sauna and limit the sauna visit to so 5 to 10 minutes.
 If you do not feel well, it is important to seek coolness immediately and drink plenty of water.
+Make sure to avoid hot tubs, steam rooms, and other heated water environments as they carry similar risks.
+Always monitor the water temperature if you plan to bathe during pregnancy.

 Infrared sauna and pregnancy

 Do avoid the infrared sauna during pregnancy, as it heats up the body from the inside out.
 Besides the sauna, there are often other wellness facilities such as hot tubs and bubble baths, for which the same caution applies.
 Always listen carefully to your body and don't take unnecessary risks during pregnancy.
+Although some people find infrared sauna helpful for muscle aches, it is best to postpone this until after birth.
+If you experience any symptoms or discomfort, stop immediately and consult a healthcare provider.

 It is important to be conscious about sauna visits during pregnancy and understand the possible risks.
-With proper precautions an